-Join us for a reading with John Corbett downstairs in our intimate Word Cellar.
-There will also be a book signing of Pick Up the Pieces upstairs before and after the program.
+Join us for a reading with John Corbett in conversation with Josiah McElheny.
+This program will be held downstairs in our intimate Word Cellar.

 Unless you lived through the 1970s, it seems impossible to understand it at all.
 Drug delirium, groovy fashion, religious cults, mega corporations, glitzy glam, hard rock, global unrest—from our 2018 perspective, the seventies are often remembered as a bizarre blur of bohemianism and disco.
 With Pick Up the Pieces, John Corbett transports us back in time to this thrillingly tumultuous era through a playful exploration of its music.
 Song by song, album by album, he draws our imaginations back into one of the wildest decades in history.

 Rock.
 Disco.
 Pop.
 Soul.
 Jazz.
 Folk.
 Funk.
 The music scene of the 1970s was as varied as it was exhilarating, but the decade’s diversity of sound has never been captured in one book before now.
 Pick Up the Pieces gives a panoramic view of the era’s music and culture through seventy-eight essays that allow readers to dip in and out of the decade at random or immerse themselves completely in Corbett’s chronological journey.